frameable/aviary.sh/README.md

   recover                  Reset run lock file after a failure pause                    Set the pause lock to avoid periodic runs while debugging resume                   Resume periodic runs after a pause

+Host actions:
+  host add                      Add the current host to the inventory host add-module <module>      Add the module to this host in the inventory host remove-module <module>   Remove the module from this host in the inventory host add-role <role>          Add the role to this host in the inventory host remove-role <role>       Remove the role from this host in the inventory host diff                     See what has changed in the local inventory host push                     Push local inventory changes up to the git origin
 ```